xmartlabs/fountain-docs/CachedDataSourceAdapter.md

-# DataSource & CachedDataSourceAdapter

 ## CachedDataSourceAdapter
-The `CachedDataSourceAdapter` is an adapter that the library will use to take control of the [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource).
+The `CachedDataSourceAdapter` is an adapter that the library will use to cache the entities in the [`DataSource`].

 ```kotlin
 interface CachedDataSourceAdapter<T> {